jamesrcounts/jamesrcounts.com/_drafts/azdo-container-pipelines.md

 {% gist e6b138e489a2d60ba2204e5344520a94 azure-pipelines.complete.yaml %}

 Like build stages, a deployment stage specifies one or more jobs.
 Each job specifies the agent VM type to use and an environment to target.
 When a job targets and environment, Azure DevOps evaluates all deployment checks configured on the environment before executing the job.
 The development environment requires no deployment checks.
 However, in the case of the production environment, we configured a manual approval check--production deployments require manual approval before running.

 Before specifying the deployment steps, we declare which deployment strategy to use: run once or canary.
 This pipeline uses the straightforward run once strategy for both environments.

 Each deployment stage includes similar steps.
 First, this section examines the deployment of the development environment.
 The next section discusses the production environment deployment.

 These are the development environment steps:

-* Disable Checkout
+- Disable Checkout
-* Install Helm
+- Install Helm
-* Initialize Helm
+- Initialize Helm
-* Add ACR to Helm Repository List
+- Add ACR to Helm Repository List
-* Deploy Helm Chart
+- Deploy Helm Chart

 #### Disable Checkout

+The deployment stages only interact with the ACR and the AKS clusters.
+They build stages only needed the latest working copy to build the Docker image and the Helm chart.
+Those stages used shallow clones to avoid downloading unnecessary history.
+The deployment stages don't need any history at all.
+So we disable the default checkout behavior to prevent Azure DevOps from downloading any code at all.

+{% gist e6b138e489a2d60ba2204e5344520a94 checkout-none.yaml %}

 #### Install Helm

+Like the Helm build job, the deployment job pins a specific version of Helm to the build agent.
+At the time of this writing, it is especially important to choose your Helm version, as Helm 3 recently released and requires a migration step before use in an existing cluster.

 #### Initialize Helm

+To install a Helm chart from ACR, we need to add the ACR to the build agent's repository list.
+Before doing that, we need to initialize Helm locally, and the previous Helm install step did that.
+To ensure the best possible compatibility with Helm's tiller pod running in Kubernetes, this task initializes the server-side component with the same version.

+{% gist e6b138e489a2d60ba2204e5344520a94 initialize-tiller.yaml %}

 #### Add ACR to Helm Repository List

+An Azure CLI task executes Azure log in, then adds the ACR instance to the local helm repository list.

+{% gist e6b138e489a2d60ba2204e5344520a94 helm-repo-add.yaml %}

 #### Deploy Helm Chart

+Now the build agent is configured to deploy our Helm package.
+We only need to deploy the Helm package.
+Our AKS cluster pulls the appropriate container image from ACR when it processes the Helm chart.

+{% gist e6b138e489a2d60ba2204e5344520a94 helm-deploy.yaml %}

+To configure the Helm deployment task, provide the service connection to use, the AKS cluster's resource group, the name of the AKS cluster, and the name of the namespace in which to deploy the application.
+That feels like many details to configure, but think of it as an address.
+The mail carrier needs to know more than the country the recipient is in to deliver a letter, but also the city, zip code, and street.

+After configuring the Kubernetes details, configure the task with details about the chart to deploy and any environment-specific overrides.
+These include the name of the chart to deploy, what release name to track this deployment by, and the specific tagged docker image to pull for ACR.

 [1]: /media/2019/11/01/test-results-azure-devops.png
 [2]: https://marketplace.visualstudio.com/search?target=AzureDevOps&category=Azure%20Pipelines&sortBy=Installs